-The Board of Directors has overall responsibility for the determination of the Board's risk management objectives and policies and, whilst retaining ultimate responsibility for them, it has delegated the authority for designing and operating processes that ensure effective implementation of the objectives and policies to management.
-The Board of Directors receives monthly reports from management through which it reviews the effectiveness of the processes put in place and the appropriateness of the objectives and policies it sets.
+The Board of Directors has the overall responsibility for the determination of the Board's risk management objectives and policies and, while retaining ultimate responsibility for them, it has delegated the authority for maintaining operating processes to representatives of the Province of Nova Scotia.
+The Board of Directors receives monthly reports from the Province through which it reviews the effectiveness of the processes put in place and the appropriateness of the objectives and policies it sets.